Eating Disorder Demographic Statistics

 • Eating disorders are more than twice as prevalent male adolescents (1.5%) than female adolescents (3.8%) [23].

 Athletes are also uniquely vulnerable to eating disorder development due to the nature that nourishment and movement have with success in their sport.
-One study identified several factors that make athletes susceptible to eating disorder development: “endurance, weight category…the revealing nature of much sports clothing, the intense competitiveness of sports participants which can extend to ‘competitive thinness’, specialising in one sport at an early age and sudden increases in training volume [25].”
+One study identified several factors that make athletes susceptible to eating disorder development: “endurance, weight category…the revealing nature of much sports clothing, the intense competitiveness of sports participants which can extend to ‘competitive thinness’, specializing in one sport at an early age and sudden increases in training volume [25].”
 Below is more information on athletes and eating disorder development:

 • Approximately 45% of female athletes, and 19% of male athletes, struggle with an eating disorder [27].